sccirlos/utrgv2020_CS1170/README.md

 ## Agenda:

 # Friday, 08/27
+Our lectures will be recorded and uploaded to Blackboard

 Today, we will review the tools we will be using for the laboratory this semester.

 - Join the Discord server: https://discord.gg/VNhhrrF

-- Visual Studio (Community edition)
+- Visual Studio (Community edition) --> Windows
+- Xcode or Visual Studio Code (blue logo) --> Mac (:movie_camera:'how to' videos will be uploaded by next week)

      - Create a hello world program